 All the companies have an employer brand in the eyes of the employees and potential candidates.
 How do you make sure it’s an appealing one?
 How can you develop the employer brand and communicate it successfully?

 Work life and business are changing, and with this the future jobs and job descriptions.
 It is important for the organisation to prepare for the future and acknowledge changing needs and business models.
 By taking potential and soft skills into consideration in the recruitment it is possible to hire a person who can succeed in the job even when things are changing around them.
-If you want to read more about the subject you can read the blog post “Hire potential, not just xperience” from our CEO Anja Kahri.
+If you want to read more about the subject you can read the blog post “Hire potential, not just xperience” from Anja Kahri.

 Soft skills to look out for in 2020: emotional intelligence, learning and adaptability, innovativeness, creativity, communication, teamwork, analytical thinking.
 The World Economic Forum also made its own list of top 2020 skills: